baQFA/3D-Models-for-Printing/README.md

 ## BaQFA Plate holder

 A comfortable holder for Thermo Scientific™ Nunc™ OmniTray™ Single-Well Plates to keep the plate from moving when using the Lego Mindstorms robot to open and close the plate lid for time series photographs.

-## BaQFA Robot Arm for Arduino
-- Coming in Q2 2021